Fusion-based implementation of qLDPC codes with quantum emitters: Results

 \textit{Data branched chains} are branched chains of length $2T$ with $\eta_Q/2$ branches stemming from each physical qubit of the chain.
 Being our equivalent of a \textit{foliated qubit}, the lattice contains one data branched chain per underlying code qubit, hence we label these resource states $R[q(j)]$ where $q(j)$ is the $j^{th}$ base code data qubit.
 The branched qubits of $R[q(j)]$ at layer $t_D$($t_P$) will go into fusions which complete all the $Z$($X$) code checks that the code data qubit $q(j)$ takes part in.
 All grey qubits in Fig.~\ref{fig:diagrams}(d)(i) are virtual qubits assumed to be measured in the $X$-basis with the measurement outcome $+1$ as discussed below.

 \textit{Ancilla GHZ states} are visually represented, in Figure~\ref{fig:diagrams}(d)(ii), as star graphs with $\eta_A$ leaves with the central qubit measured and projected into $+1$ in the $X$-basis.
 It can be shown that the resulting state from this requirement is a GHZ state on $\eta_A$ qubits.
 The lattice comprises one ancilla-GHZ state per code check involved in each layer which we label $R[S_\alpha(i),t]$, where $S_\alpha(i)$ denotes the $i^{th}$ base code check of type $\alpha$ $\in \{X,Z\}$ as above and $t$ is the time interval at which the check takes place.
-These ancilla states fuse with the leaf qubits of the data resource states that are part of the check (Figure~\ref{fig:diagrams}(c) - for details of choice of fusion type see Supplementary Information~\ref{supp:rotatedfusions}).
+These ancilla states fuse with the leaf qubits of the data resource states that are part of the check (Figure~\ref{fig:diagrams}(c) $-$ for details of choice of fusion type see Supplementary Information II).

-Finally, note that the state after applying a Pauli measurement on a branched chain is local Clifford equivalent to another branched chain \footnote{This is because a Pauli measurement creates a vertex minor~\cite{Dahlberg2018} of the graph and a vertex minor cannot have an increased linear rank width.}.
+We remark that the central qubits of the branched chain and $(\eta_A + 1)$-star graph are virtual~\cite{fbqc, Bell2023optimizing}: they are used to simplify the visualisation of the graph, but in practice the physical state to be generated corresponds to the graph obtained measuring the virtual qubits in $X$ and with outcome +1 (see Supplementary Information I for a depiction of the reduced resource states and resulting lattice).
+We note that the state after applying a Pauli measurement on a branched chain is local Clifford equivalent to another branched chain \footnote{This is because a Pauli measurement creates a vertex minor~\cite{Dahlberg2018} of the graph and a vertex minor cannot have an increased linear rank width.}.
 Using the scheme from Ref.~\cite{lindner-rudolph}, one thus can directly generate the state resulting from measuring the central qubits of the branched chain or $(\eta_A + 1)$-star graph in the $X$-basis.
-In other words, these qubits do not need to be generated in the first place and fusions are the only measurements that need to be applied, giving rise to an entirely fusion-based scheme.
+In other words, these virtual qubits do not need to be generated in the first place and fusions are the only measurements that need to be applied, giving rise to an entirely fusion-based scheme.
 Since photons that are not generated cannot be lost, this scheme will have a higher erasure threshold.

 When quantum emitters are employed, it turns out that the above fusion-based scheme does not represent the optimum strategy to reduce the effect of photon loss.
-More practical is likely to be a scheme where not all fusion photons are generated at once but rather on demand and fusions are repeated until success (see Supplementary information~\ref{supp:rus}).
+More practical is likely to be a scheme where not all fusion photons are generated at once but rather on demand and fusions are repeated until success (see Supplementary information I).

-\section{Threshold analysis}
+\subsection{Threshold Analysis}